 - Angie Lund (Durham ARC).

-The lightweights’ Sunday trials cancelled due to “icy cold winds and very rough water”.
+The lightweights’ Sunday trials were cancelled due to “icy cold winds and very rough water”.

 Third assessment – openweights (11-12 February 1989)